 Scientists are searching for those comets that were kicked out by Oort Cloud millions of years ago.

 According to scientists, an icy chunk could be set on its comet course by a passing molecular cloud, or star, or the tidal forces generated by our galaxy.
 They are the most pristine examples of what the solar system was like when it formed.

-Scientists also discovered that long-period comets are on average two times bigger than the bodies known as ‘Jupiter family comets’.
+Scientists also discovered that long-period comets are, on average, two times bigger than the bodies known as ‘Jupiter family comets’.

-Bauer said, “Our results mean there’s an evolutionary difference between Jupiter family and long-period comets.
+Bauer said, “Our results mean there’s an evolutionary difference between the Jupiter family and long-period comets.
 Now, we have fresh numbers on the comets swirling through the Solar System, astronomers will be better equipped to predict whether any of these are likely to threaten Earth or bump into other planets.”